 The lower Lounge is Loretto’s largest resident recreational and social space in residence.
 This room is open 24/7 and is equipped with a large TV, plush couches, study tables, a board game cabinet, pool table, and ping pong table.
 Equipment can be borrowed from the Porter’s Desk in accordance with public health guidelines.

 Other spaces/features at Loretto College Residence:

 Located in the lower level, the trunk/storage room is available to all residents but can only be accessed through the Porter (by signing out a key at the Porter’s Desk) or by contacting either the Dean or Assistant Dean.
 Residents may store luggage and small goods in the trunk room but must limit themselves to TWO labeled pieces for the entire academic year.
 Please note that once the residence officially closes after second semester, residents who have used the trunk room to store items must remove items upon move-out.
 After being emailed to notify students that their items must be removed, items will be cleaned out of the trunk room within two weeks.
 Residents may use the trunk room at their own risk.
 Loretto College is not responsible for lost, missing, or damaged items.
 If you are a returning resident for the next academic year, then you may store TWO pieces in the Trunk Room during the summer months.
 Items must be placed in a 20x20” box and clearly labeled with the resident’s name.
-Boxes that fulfill this requirement are available for purchase (for $10 each) at the Porter’s Desk or through Alice Gomes, the Assistant Dean.
+Boxes that fulfill this requirement are available for purchase (for $10 each) at the Porter’s Desk.

 A locked bicycle shed is located behind the building.
 Please request assistance from the Porter’s Desk if you wish to access this storage area.
 All bicycles must be stored in this shed and not in residence rooms.
 Loretto is not responsible for theft or damage of bicycles stored in this shed.
 The key to the bicycle shed must be signed out at the Porter’s Desk.